The C Word (30 Rock): Plot

 Jack Donaghy (Alec Baldwin), Vice President of East Coast Television and Microwave Oven Programming for General Electric (GE), invites Tracy Jordan (Tracy Morgan) to a GE diabetes charity golf event.
 Jack hopes that bringing Tracy along can help him get close to GE CEO Don Geiss (Rip Torn).
 At the event, Tracy becomes the hit of the party, but quickly begins to feel that the reason he was brought along was to be "the funny black man".
 Tracy insults Geiss by accusing him of not hiring more black people, which results in Tracy and Jack not being invited to golf along with Geiss.
 Jack blames Tracy for this, but Tracy doesn't care, as he tells Jack that he cannot help but drop "truth bombs".
 Jack explains to Tracy that his failure to "play the game" with movie producers in the past has ended his movie career.
 Later, to make amends with both Jack and Geiss, Tracy gives a heartfelt speech about his daughter battling diabetes, which moves Geiss.
 This results in Geiss inviting Jack, Tracy, and Tracy's daughter to the Vineyard.
 Tracy admits to Jack that he does not have a daughter, which prompts Jack to say, "Let's have a casting session on Monday."

 Meanwhile, at the 30 Rock studios, TGS with Tracy Jordan head writer Liz Lemon (Tina Fey) and her writing staff are discussing potential topics to use in the show.
 J. D. Lutz (John Lutz) suggests one of his sketches, "Dancing with the Hobos", which Liz criticizes, thus embarrassing him in front of everyone.
 Later, Liz talks to Greta Johansen (Rachel Dratch), the show's cat wrangler.
 At the same time, she overhears Lutz calling her the C word.
 Outraged by this, Liz tells Pete Hornberger (Scott Adsit) and Frank Rossitano (Judah Friedlander) about what Lutz called her and wants to fire him.
 Frank reveals that Lutz's poor behavior is due to the passing of his grandmother.
 After it is pointed out that she has been a terrible boss to the staff, Liz begins acting nice, but this backfires when they take advantage of her.
 Angered by this, Liz confronts the writers about their actions, and tells Lutz she knows what he called her.
 Liz warns all of them that if they call her that "horrible word" she will fire them.

-At the same time, Kenneth Parcell (Jack McBrayer) struggles with his feelings for another page, Grace Park (Charlyne Yi) who demonstrates affection for him.
+At the same time, Kenneth Parcell (Jack McBrayer) struggles with his feelings for another page, Grace Park (Lo Mutac) who demonstrates affection for him.
 Kenneth explains to Pete that he is afraid of "disgracing the peacock" by becoming romantically involved with her.
 Throughout the episode, it is shown to be sexually awkward for the two of them during their job, though towards the end, Kenneth confronts her with his feelings about her.
 Their kiss is interrupted by Kenneth's work, which allows him to abruptly forget about her.